dhth/ds-notes/courses/intro_to_self_driving_cars/3_gaussian_dist_and_kalman_filters.md

 Wider gaussian curve -> higher variance -> higher confusion --> lower certainity

-Narrower gaussian curve -> lower variance -> lower confusion --> higher certainity
+Narrower gaussian curve -> lower varia

+Kalman filters is that they combine somewhat inaccurate sensor measurements with somewhat inaccurate predictions of motion to get a filtered location estimate that is better than any estimates that come from only sensor readings or only knowledge about movement.nce -> lower confusion --> higher certainity

 # Kalman Filters